JackEdwardLyons/adventure-in-my-veins-blog/content/posts/meet-alison-dennis-the-girl-who-analyzes-every-piece-of-climbing-gear-in-the-world.md

 ![Freak snowstorm in September at City of Rocks.
 Time to hook up and head out.](/images/uploads/weigh-my-rack-009.png "Freak snowstorm in September at City of Rocks.
 Time to hook up and head out.")

-Freak snowstorm in September at City of Rocks.
-Time to hook up and head out.
+_Freak snowstorm in September at City of Rocks.
+Time to hook up and head out._

 **It is worth noting that a lot of digital dirtbags we’ve talked to mention power problems.** We have a massive 260-watt solar panel on our roof that can charge both our laptops, camera batteries, and even run our immersion blender for smoothies.
 Something like a 90-watt Goal Zero panel won’t even keep one laptop going. **We spent just under $1,000 on our solar system (after a solid week of intense research) and it was totally worth it.**

-# 6. Based on your experience, do you have any tips or advice for all those aspiring digital dirtbags out there who want to launch an online project, or start a business and hit the road?
+## _Q: What's your best advice for all those aspiring digital dirtbags out there who want to launch an online project, or start a business and hit the road?_

 **We find our happiness and productivity (business and climbing) increases a lot when we stay in an area for over a week.** That way we’re able to get a schedule of how to balance screen time and outdoor time.
 I cringe at the idea of structure but I find it essential to running a business and enjoying life to the fullest.